wp-plugins/sticky-recent-random-posts/readme.txt

 == Description ==
 <strong>Sticky Recent Random Posts</strong> is awesome Plugin that let users to show sticky bar at bottom, that sticky bar will contain random Title of Recent Posts(Including Custom Post Types).
 This plugin will help to engage more users and help to reduce Bounce rate.

-This plugin comes with an Setting Page through which user can customize Appearance and other settings.
+This plugin comes with a Setting Page through which user can customize Appearance and other settings.
 This option page is located under Settings Menu.

 What this plugin do :
 This plugin will show sticky bar at bottom part of page, that sticky bar will contain `Title` of recent post, that recent post is randomly selected.
 You also have option to choose whether to open that link in current window or new window.
 You can customize colors, Opacity, number of last recent post to shuffle from and other settings.